jordanate/distracted-driver-2/README.md

 ### Limitations
 * The test images had to be manually labeled, and as a result, the size of the test data is small
-* The images are from a single angle, so in practice, the State Farm DashCam would need to be positioned the same way
+* The images are from a single angle, so in practice, the State Farm dashcam would need to be positioned the same way

 ### Next Steps
 * Obtain a greater amount of labeled test data
 * Build the model based on images from various angles
-* Analyze a potential relationship between the use of a DashCam and improvements in driving behaviors
+* Analyze a potential relationship between the use of a dashcam and improvements in driving behaviors

 ## For More Information